Skip to main content

 If you are using a camera for visible light imaging outdoors under ambient light, unwanted wavelengths can reduce the overall image clarity and contrast.
 RGB color image sensors can suffer from a loss of image clarity and vibrance because of unwanted ultraviolet or infrared light.

 An ultraviolet cut-off filter can help resolve these issues and improve the quality of the captured image.
+By blocking UV light, these filters also enhance color accuracy, ensuring that only visible wavelengths reach the sensor and resulting in more faithful color reproduction.

 For RGB sensors, a UV cut-off filter can block short wavelengths shorter than 400 nanometers (0.4 micrometers) that compete with visible wavelengths.